alexandergerber/courses-tsa/chapter2.md

 xp: 100
 ```

-To subset a time series by time it is most convenient to work with `window()`.
+To subset a time series according to time it is most convenient to work with `window()`.

 Use this function as follows:
 - To extract a time period with a specific start and end date use